anivarj/anilyzer/README.md

 COMMON ERRORS:

-XML File problems: If you have an extra partial slice on the end of your xml file, this will throw an error.
-Delete the <Sequence></Sequence> section in your xml file.
+Extra slices: If you have an extra partial slice from stopping the acquisition manually, this might throw an error at MAX projecting and/or produce extra files if it tries to run them through the stream.

 Stack problems: If the script finds a movie that does not have multiple z-stacks, it will throw an error when trying to make a MAX projection.
 If you have single plane movies, you will need to comment out the functions that deal with max projection.